artursouza/java-sdk/examples/src/main/java/io/dapr/examples/bindings/README.md

 Visit [this](https://github.com/dapr/docs/tree/master/concepts/bindings) link for more information about Dapr and bindings concepts.

-## Bindings Sample using the Java-SDK
+## Binding sample using the Java-SDK

 This sample uses the Client provided in Dapr Java SDK for invoking bindings.
 Default implementation for binding event system is Kafka but others are also available.